colepaws/colepawfig/README.md

 **Regarding Casual:** I have literally no idea what works and what doesn't with my config, be it mods or settings.
 I don't play casual so I'm not going to test anything, but be my guest.

 ## Features
-* Removed distractions such as muzzle flashes, tracers, shell casings, dominations, custom decals, noisemakers, halloween souls, gibs, and explosions
+* Removed distractions such as shell casings, tracers, dominations, custom decals, noisemakers, halloween souls, gibs, explosions, festivizers, and zombie skins
 * Flat textures
 * Useful scripts for hiding the viewmodel, turning off chat, and other class specific scripts
 * Comments on every command and setting describing how it affects TF2